 Efficiency

 The overall MPGe value is usually a combination of city and highway values.
-Unlike traditional cars, electric cars tend to drive more efficiently on city streets, due to recaptured energy from regenerative braking.
+Unlike traditional cars, electric cars drive more efficiently on city streets, due to slower speeds and recaptured energy from regenerative braking

 Final Tips for Finding the Best Used EV

-In general, you’ll find that less expensive EVs are older and have smaller batteries that can travel less on a charge.
+In general, you’ll find that less expensive EVs are older and have smaller batteries that can't travel as far on a charge.
 This is largely due to the price of lithium ion batteries, which has dropped around 85% in ten years on a per kWh basis.
 This means that even modest batteries in 2013 were far more expensive than bigger batteries in 2020.

 Looking for your first electric car?
 Check out by our free e-book on EV range.